 Mercedes’ unprecedented dominance of the hybrid era was ruthlessly spearheaded by Lewis Hamilton, who left no stone unturned as he swept up victory after victory.

 The Stevenage-born star failed to win a Grand Prix for the first time in his entire Formula 1 career last year, having done so every year since his incredible McLaren breakout in 2007.

 Having broken Schumacher’s Grand Prix record in 2020 and later become the first man to smash through the 100-victory barrier, Hamilton has shown no intention of stopping with 103 wins.

 By the completion of the 2023 season, he’ll have the third-most starts in Formula 1 history.
-Though Mercedes must deliver a competitive car for Hamilton to maintain his mind-boggling 33.23 per cent win rate.
+Though Mercedes must deliver a competitive car for Hamilton soon or else he will start to fall down the rankings.

 3: Jim Clark – 34.72%

 Despite Hamilton’s standard-setting success, he is not the foremost Brit on this list.
 That honour belongs to Jim Clark, another ferociously fast driver lost to the sport far too early.